 The SA must be trained to take a specific action when needed to assist the person with a disability.
 For example, a person with diabetes may have a SA that is trained to alert him when his blood sugar reaches high or low levels.
 A person who has epilepsy may have an SA that is trained to detect the onset of a seizure and then help her remain safe during the seizure.
 If the SA has been trained to sense that an anxiety attack is about to happen and take a specific action to help avoid the attack or lessen its impact, that would qualify as a SA.
 However, if the animal’s mere presence provides comfort, that would not be considered a SA under the ADA and you could request the removal of the animal.

 If you have questions about the task performed, you should contact the Disability Resource Office to discuss further.

 What if the Service Animal is being disruptive?

-Under the ADA, service animals must be harnessed, leashed, or tethered, unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
+Under the ADA, Service Animals must be harnessed, leashed, or tethered, unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
 In that case, the individual must maintain control of the animal through voice, signal, or other effective controls.
-The animal can be asked to be removed if it is found by the University to be out of control or disruptive and the animal’s owner does not take immediate and effective action to control it.
-Under control means that a service animal should not be allowed to bark repeatedly in a lecture hall, theater, library, or other quiet place.
+Any animal can be asked to be removed if it is found by the University to be out of control or disruptive and the animal’s owner does not take immediate and effective action to control it.
+Under control means that an animal should not be allowed to bark repeatedly in a lecture hall, theater, library, or other quiet place.
 However, if a dog barks just once, or barks because someone has provoked it, this would not mean that the dog is out of control or being disruptive.